Porn, Condoms, and Consent: Talking to Boys About Sex

 Son: I got in the car, and there was this brown paper bag.
 It had my allergy medication in it, and my first box of condoms.
 We talked a little about them and then, from what I remember, the rest of the car ride was pretty average.

-Dad: My memory is a little different from Kapp’s — what I remember is that I was giving him the bag and I said, “There’s allergy medication, and … ” And before I could answer, he said, “Condoms.”
+Dad: My memory is a little different from my son’s — what I remember is that I was giving him the bag and I said, “There’s allergy medication, and … ” And before I could answer, he said, “Condoms.”
 Later, he said he guessed because it was taking me so long to get the words out.

 Son: Oh, right.
 That is what happened.